Saturday, March 21, 2026

 Header Logo

-Welcome to Daylight Saving Time.
-Did you remember to set your clocks ahead?
-Hope everyone is having a great weekend.
+Welcome to Spring!
+Hope everyone is having a great week and has a great weekend ahead.
 Before you head out or enjoy that morning cup of coffee or tea, check out some of the top stories on our website.

 Be safe and enjoy the day. — Ron Rosner, Senior Editor